Mel-A-M/adb-converged-db/spatial/spatial.md

 Oracle Spatial consists of the following:

 -	Schema (MDSYS)
--	A spatial indexing mechanism
+-	A Spatial indexing mechanism
 -	Operators, functions, and procedures
--	Native data type for vector data called SDO\_GEOMETRY(An Oracle table can contain one or more SDO\_GEOMETRY columns.)
+-	Native data type for vector data called SDO\_GEOMETRY (An Oracle table can contain one or more SDO\_GEOMETRY columns)

 ### Scenario